LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/seems-like-a-party-on-heaven.md

 freezed me in my conscious,

-asleep on the floor,
+asleep on the floor

 from somebody's rooftop,

-my body is long gone
+my body is long gone.

-for a lack of warm.

 &nbsp;